 Sports injuries are frustrating.
 I empathise with many of you when you come into the clinic limping after a game of footy, understandably cranky that the injury occurred at the worst possible time.
 It is unfortunate, but it happens which is why I felt it necessary to compile a few tips together so you manage your injury well at the early stages.

 Get to them early.
-If you felt it 4 weeks ago, by the time you come for a visit your injury may have progressed greatly.
+If you felt it 4 weeks ago, by the time you come for a visit your sports injuries may have progressed greatly.

 Look for red flags.
 These are danger signs that can vary for injuries.
-For example, in the event that you have hurt your back, you are looking for tingling or numbness in the legs, weakness in the legs.
+For example, in the event that you have hurt your back, you are looking for tingling or numbness in the legs or weakness in the legs.

 If it hurts to do it, DON’T. This rule applies to any injury at the acute stages.
 The ‘No pain, no gain’ rule does not apply when you have just hurt yourself.
 Many sports medicine text books and articles always advise:” avoid aggravating factors”.